 Being able to recognize changes in the environment and to anticipate them requires some kind of second-order or meta learning.
 The learning system needs to be able to analyze and reflect upon its past experiences and to decide what is the best course of action or decision given the past.
-For this meta-learning to take place, the adaptive strategies based on ensemble of base classifiers are well suited because they naturally manage a set of potential models of the changing environment1, .
-At any time, the current ensemble of base classifiers represents a kind of memory of the past, and offers the opportunity for second order learning.
-Furthermore, these ensemble methods generally adapt gracefully to a variety of changing conditions in the environment and do not require fine tuning of their few parameters.
+For this meta-learning to take place, the adaptive strategies based on ensemble of base classifiers are well suited because they naturally manage a set of potential models of the changing environment.